jenananthan/wso2-projects-creator/README.md

 This tool allows to create environment specific composite apps where environment specific configs e.g endpoints and test artifacts can be configured.

-Once project structure is created , it can be simply opened in wso2 developer studio (user option import as existing wso2 projects in eclipse) and artifacts can be created as per the requirement.
+Once project structure is created , it can be simply opened in wso2 developer studio (Use the option **import** as **Existing wso2 projects into work space** in eclipse) and artifacts can be created as per the requirement.

 **Please note that without any artifacts created maven build will fail for projects.**